messageformat/messageformat/docs/rollup.md

 nav_order: 3
 ---

-# Rollup Plugin for MessageFormat
+# Rollup Plugin for ICU MessageFormat

 Plugin for [Rollup] that lets you `import` JSON, YAML & .properties files containing ICU MessageFormat messages, turning them into message functions to use e.g. with [@messageformat/react].